MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

 The choice of states to label does leave out some information.
 For example, it is interesting to note that some traditionally Republican states, such as Arizona and Georgia, had a significant gain in Democratic votes in 2020.
-Overall, this plot provides a useful visual representation of the changing political landscape in the United States between the 2016 and 2020 presidential elections.
+However, overall, this plot provides a useful visual representation of the changing political landscape in the United States between the 2016 and 2020 presidential elections.

 At the top-right corner of the plot, the state of Washington, D.C. seems like an outlier.
 For both 2016 and 2020, it has a much higher percentage